A-bone1/JDDA/README.md

 This repository contains code for reproducing the experiments reported in the paper [Joint Domain Alignment and Discriminative Feature Learning for Unsupervised Deep Domain Adaptation](https://arxiv.org/abs/1808.09347).
 In the source code, the JDDA_C is denoted by 'center_loss' in Digital_JDDA_C and the  JDDA_C is denoted by 'Manifold' in Digital_JDDA_I.

 ## train JDDA
-This code requires Python 2, and is implemented in Tensorflow 1.9.You can download all the datasets used in our paper from [here](https://pan.baidu.com/s/1IMUVnpM8Ve6XX37rtv2zJQ) and place them in the specified directory.
+This code requires Python 2 and implemented in Tensorflow 1.9.
+You can download all the datasets used in our paper from [here](https://pan.baidu.com/s/1IMUVnpM8Ve6XX37rtv2zJQ) and place them in the specified directory.
 ### Digital Domain Adaptation
 ```
 cd Digital_JDDA_I or Digital_JDDA_C